About Ingrid

 What Ingrid is

 Ingrid is a career intelligence platform for software engineers in India.
-It reads real job postings and surfaces the patterns inside them: what companies actually hire for, what they pay across seniority, which skills are rising or fading, and what career paths look like across profiles, cities, and company types.
+It reads real job postings and shows the patterns inside them.
+That means what companies actually hire for, what they pay across seniority, which skills are rising or fading, and what career paths look like across profiles, cities, and company types.

 The premise is simple.
-Most career advice for early-career engineers is opinion, secondhand and unfalsifiable.
+Most career advice for early-career engineers is opinion, secondhand and impossible to check.
 Ingrid replaces it with evidence drawn from the hiring market itself.

 What Ingrid is not